CtrlK

 Conciseness

-The skill is mostly efficient with concrete commands, but includes some unnecessary sections like the Inputs/Prerequisites and Outputs/Deliverables lists that Claude doesn't need spelled out, the 'When to Use' boilerplate at the end, and the Essential Tools table which largely duplicates information shown in the commands themselves.
-The Quick Reference table also duplicates commands already shown in detail above.
+The skill is mostly efficient with concrete commands rather than explanations, but includes some unnecessary sections like the 'Purpose' restating the description, the 'Inputs/Prerequisites' and 'Outputs/Deliverables' sections that add little value, and the 'When to Use' boilerplate at the end.
+The Quick Reference table partially duplicates commands already shown above.

 2 / 3